uncharted-causemos/slow-tortoise/infra/prefect/setup.md

 ### Using a custom docker swarm
 This method is a lot more fiddly.
 You are essentially redoing the functionality of `prefect server start`.
 See the instructions [here](https://gitlab.uncharted.software/dchang/dask-cluster-example/-/blob/master/prefect-swarm-example/README.md) or [here](https://github.com/flavienbwk/prefect-docker-compose)

+## Prefect Upkeep

+### Registering flows
+- Make sure the 'prefect' conda env is activated `conda activate prefect`
+- If the flow requires any local dependencies copy them into the conda env with `cp some_dep.py ~/miniconda3/envs/prefect/lib/python3.8/site-packages/` (FIXME!)
+- Upload the dependencies to the dask swarm using `client.upload_file` (FIXME!)
+- If your flow script has `flow.register(project_name='<project-name>')` simply run the script with `python flow_script.py`
+  Other ways to register can be found [here](https://docs.prefect.io/orchestration/concepts/flows.html#registration)

+### Updating Prefect/dependencies
+- Stop the prefect server and agent using `^c` from the tmux sessions
+- Deactivate the conda env `conda deactivate` in all the tmux sessions
+- Create a backup of the current conda env `conda create -n prefect-backup --clone prefect --offline`
+- Delete the 'prefect' env `conda env remove -n prefect`
+- Create a new env using `conda create -n prefect -c conda-forge <packages-go-here>`
+- Activate the env `conda activate prefect` in each tmux session
+- Copy over any local dependencies with `cp some_dep.py ~/miniconda3/envs/prefect/lib/python3.8/site-packages/` (FIXME!)
+- Start the prefect server and agent
+  If running `prefect server start --use-volume` the latest prefect images will be automatically pulled.
+  However, if starting the server with specific versions using `--skip-pull --version=core-0.14.6 --ui-version=core-0.14.6` you will first need to pull the new images manually.
+- **NOTE:** If python dependencies were updated, don't forget to update and redeploy the dask swarm